Xavier Johnson (basketball)

-Xavier Elijah Johnson (born October 14, 1999) is an American basketball player who last played for the Rip City Remix of the NBA G League.
+Xavier Elijah Johnson (born October 14, 1999) is an American professional basketball player.
 He played college basketball for the Pittsburgh Panthers and for the Indiana Hoosiers.

 Early life and high school career

 Johnson grew up in Spotsylvania County, Virginia but moved to Woodbridge, Virginia to be closer to Bishop O'Connell High School after he enrolled at the school.
 He entered high school at 5'6, but grew six inches by his senior year.
 He became Bishop O'Connell's starting point guard as a junior and was named second team All-Washington Catholic Athletic Conference (WCAC) after averaging 10.5 points, 4.2 rebounds, and 3.4 assists per game.
 Johnson was named the (WCAC) Player of the Year, as well as a first-team All-State and first-team All-Metro by The Washington Post, as a senior after averaging 18.4 points, four rebounds, and 4.3 assists per game.
 Rated the 39th-best point guard prospect in his class by ESPN and a three-star recruit by 247Sports, Johnson originally committed to playing college basketball for Nebraska over Georgetown and Georgia Tech.
 Johnson requested that Nebraska release him from his National Letter of Intent in the spring of his senior year after the departure of the assistant coach who recruited him.
 He ultimately committed to Pittsburgh.